Corderie Royale: The Corderie Royale today

-The site of the Corderie Royal is decorated with a large park on the edge of the Charente River.
+The site of the Corderie Royale is decorated with a large park on the edge of the Charente River.

 The Jardin des Retours and the rigging area

-This pleasant park of contemporary creation, inaugurated in 1991 and referred to as jardin des Retours (Garden of Returns), was created to enhance the site of the Corderie Royal.
+This pleasant park of contemporary creation, inaugurated in 1991 and referred to as jardin des Retours (Garden of Returns), was created to enhance the site of the Corderie Royale.

 It is also composed of the 'rigging area' which is cut off on the edge of the Charente, whose aim is to illustrate the theme of ropes and the time of sailing.
-The labyrinthe des Batailles navales (Maze of Naval Battles), made of yew, follows.
+The Labyrinthe des Batailles Navales (Maze of Naval Battles), made of yew, follows.

-This vast garden of rare plants, which stretches over an 18-hectare tree-lined area, has been landscaped as a theatre of greenery, imagined as an introduction to botanical art, and forms a walking space all around the Corderie Royal.
-It is divided into three large green spaces represented by the jardin de la Marine (Garden of the Navy), jardin de la Galissonnière, and jardin des Amériques (Garden of the Americas).
+This vast garden of rare plants, which stretches over an 18-hectare tree-lined area, has been landscaped as a theatre of greenery, imagined as an introduction to botanical art, and forms a walking space all around the Corderie Royale.
+It is divided into three large green spaces represented by the Jardin de la Marine (Garden of the Navy), Jardin de la Galissonnière, and Jardin des Amériques (Garden of the Americas).

 Museography

-The International Sea Centre, sometimes referred to as the Rochefort International Sea Centre, is the museum of the Corderie Royal: it covers an exhibition area of 300 m2 occupying the northern wing of France's longest arsenal.
+The International Sea Centre, sometimes referred to as the Rochefort International Sea Centre, is the museum of the Corderie Royale: it covers an exhibition area of 300 m2 occupying the northern wing of France's longest arsenal.
 It was opened to the public in 1986.

 It includes a specialized library housing a wide range of books, documents and journals on the theme of the sea, open to the public as an annex to the Municipal Media Library, and a photo library and cinematheque of the sea with a multi-purpose projection room.

 Permanent exhibition

 A permanent exhibition room is devoted to the history of rope and rope making, while at the seamanship workshop, the demonstration of marine knots highlights the complexity of this technique.
 The impressively sized room is adapted to the different sizes of the ropes to be made: in this vast exhibition hall, tools and machines (including a cable machine from the 19th century), the raw materials used (including hemp), manufacturing processes and methods are presented with educational concern.
 Animated scenes of life aboard ships complete the visit.
 Temporary exhibitions on the maritime world are renewed on average every two years.
 The maritime bookstore offers 8,000 books related to the world of the sea.
-During the summer periods, guided tours are offered at the two museum sites of the Corderie Royal and the Hermione replica.
+During the summer periods, guided tours are offered at the two museum sites of the Corderie Royale and the Hermione replica.